mirai73/bedrock-fm-javascript/README.md

 I strongly advice to use the `fromModelId()` method that returns the correct class from the model id.

+**Models**
+Since Amazon Bedrock might add new models at any time, we decided that was better to let `modelId` be any string as long as they are compatible with existing providers, that is their input/output invocation format is the same.
+We are also providing an helper `Model` that defines constants for all models and gets updated on a regular basis.

 ### Full response

 ```ts